What if my dog bites another dog?

 Negligence on behalf of the dog owner that results to harm to another will be much easier to prove.
 Failing to protect others (including other dogs) from an attack by an unconfined dog, is, in and of itself, negligent.

-That being said, if your dog does bite another dog, it will be your responsibility to pay for all damages.
+That being said, if your dog does bite another dog, it is likely that it will be your responsibility to pay for all damages.
 The state of California is a strict liability state.
-This means that if your dog bites another dog, you are responsible for paying the vet bills and any other necessary damages to the owner of the dog that was bitten.
+This means that if your dog bites another dog, animal or person, generally you are responsible for paying the vet bills and any other necessary damages to the owner of the animal that was bitten.

-If you have been injured in an attack or have lost your pet due to an attack, you have rights.
-Contact Silverthorne Attorneys today to discuss your case.
+On the other hand, if you have been injured in a dog attack, you have rights.
+Contact the dog bite lawyers at Silverthorne Attorneys today to discuss your case.
 Consultations are free.